jawwada/Chatbot-Application/Instructions.md

 now prometheus is running on localhost:9090 and grafana on localhost:3000.
 You can login to grafana with admin/admin.
 You can write a dashboard from the project root directory.
 TODO: Write a dashboard in file "grafana_dashboard.json".
 The application is exposing some metrics on the endpoint /metrics.
 You will see the metrics on the dashboard.

-The project has logging for the main model building and inference tasks implemented using the Python logging module.
-The logs are stored in the `logs` directory which is created once the main script is run.
+Logging done for flask.
+Requests and responses are stored in SQLite DB in instance directory.
+This can be any DB over the network/cloud as well.
+The text logs are stored in the `logs` directory which is created once the server script is run.

+TODO: logging for the main model building and inference tasks implemented using the Python logging module.

 ## CI/CD Pipeline